Baking: Principles, Rules, and Techniques

 You can check the doneness of the piece by piercing it with a knife or a culinary needle and assessing the quality of the juice that flows out.
 Foggy and reddish juice indicates that the meat is not yet ready, while clear juice indicates full readiness.

 You can roast both river and sea fish.
 Professionals recommend roasting fish whole, without cleaning or gutting it.
-This way, it will turn out juicy and tasty, as all the juices will definitely remain inside.
+This way, it will turn out juicy and tasty, since all the juices will definitely remain inside.
 The fish should not have holes or punctures through which the juice can escape.
 Before cooking, the fish should just be washed well and salted, then it needs to be placed on a baking sheet or tray and cooked for ten to thirty minutes (the specific time depends on the size of the fish).
 It is recommended to turn a thick carcass once.
-You can judge the fish’s readiness by the yellowed salt and hardened skin.
+You can judge the fish's readiness by the yellowed salt and hardened skin.
 After removing the product from the oven, let it cool a bit, then remove the skin and gut it.

 Vegetables are roasted in their skins after being washed and cleaned of dirt.
 The washed vegetables are placed on a paper towel to dry.
 They are placed in the oven on the middle rack, laid out on a grate or tray with a small distance between them.
 This arrangement guarantees even baking and prevents the vegetables from sticking together.
 Vegetables are salted a couple of minutes before turning off the oven.
 The recommended temperature for roasting vegetables is two hundred degrees.
 A lower temperature will increase cooking time and simultaneously worsen the taste, while a higher temperature may cause burning.

 During the roasting process, the vegetables need to be turned several times so that a golden crust forms on all sides.
 It is not advisable to pour the juice that is released over the products: this will lead to significant softening from the inside.
-Roasted vegetables are more flavorful than boiled ones.
+Roasted vegetables are more flavourful than boiled ones.
 Each type of vegetable has its own roasting time.

 You can make a wonderful dessert from fruits by roasting them.
 Just take pears, apples, or quinces, wash them thoroughly, cut out the core and fill the resulting space with jam or sugar.
 The fruits should be laid out on a sheet and then placed in the oven on the top shelf.
-The average roasting time is ten minutes.
+The average roasting time is ten minutes total.